 where $\mathbf{f}_i$ and $\sigma^{(s)}_i$ are the feature and density predicted by the static MLP for a sampled point on the ray, and $\delta_i$ is the distance between sampled quadrature points $i$ and $i+1$.

 \cref{fig:NFS_arch} demonstrates the architecture of our proposed NeFeS model.
-We propose two crucial components in the rendering pipeline of our NeFeS architecture that ensure robustness of our rendered features.
+We propose two crucial components in the rendering pipeline of our NeFeS architecture that ensure the robustness of our rendered features.

-\textbf{Exposure-adaptive ACT.} In the context of camera relocalization, it is possible that the testing images may have different exposure or lighting conditions than the training sequences.
-To handle these variations in exposure or lighting, DFNet \cite{chen2022dfnet} proposed using the luminance histogram of the query image as a latent code input to the color prediction head of the NeRF MLP.
-However, since our NeFeS outputs both colors and features at the same time, we find this approach can perturb the feature output values, causing instability.
-Ideally, the feature descriptors should be able to maintain locally invariant even under exposure variant circumstances.
-Inspired by Urban Radiance Fields (URF) \cite{rematas22urban}, we propose to use an \textit{exposure-adaptive Affine Color Transformation (ACT)} which is a $3\times3$ matrix $\mathbf{K}$ plus a $3$-dimensional bias vector $\mathbf{b}$ predicted using a $4$-layer MLP with the query image's luminance histogram $\mathbf{y}_I$ as input.
-Unlike URF, which uses a pre-determined exposure code, we use the query image's histogram embedding to achieve an accurate appearance rendering of the unseen testing images.
+\textbf{Exposure-adaptive ACT.} In the context of camera relocalization, testing images may differ in exposure or lighting from training sequences.
+To address this, DFNet \cite{chen2022dfnet} proposed using the luminance histogram of the query image as a latent code input to the color prediction head of the NeRF MLP.
+However, since our NeFeS outputs both colors and features simultaneously, we find this approach perturbs the feature output values and causes instability.
+Ideally, the feature descriptors should be able to maintain local invariance even under varying exposure.
+Inspired by Urban Radiance Fields (URF) \cite{rematas22urban}, we propose to use an \textit{exposure-adaptive Affine Color Transformation (ACT)} which is a $3\times3$ matrix $\mathbf{K}$ and a $3$-dimensional bias vector $\mathbf{b}$ predicted by a $4$-layer MLP with the query image's luminance histogram $\mathbf{y}_I$.
+Unlike URF, which uses a pre-determined exposure code, we use the query image's histogram embedding for accurate appearance rendering of unseen testing images.
 The final per-pixel color $\hat{\mathbf{C}}(\mathbf{r})$ is computed using the affine transformation as $\hat{\mathbf{C}}(\mathbf{r}) = \mathbf{K}\hat{\mathbf{C}}_{rend}(\mathbf{r}) + \mathbf{b}$, where $\hat{\mathbf{C}}_{rend}(\mathbf{r})$ is the rendered per-pixel color obtained using the static and transient MLPs.